The Children of Lir: A Fascinating Irish Legend

 Inish Glora, the Isle of the Atlantic Ocean

-According to Ireland, Inishglora has been the holiest island among all of the ones that surround it.
-It was the last destination that the Children of Lir flew to during their last 300 years of banishment.
+According to Irish history, Inishglora is the holiest island among the surrounding ones.
+It was the last destination the Children of Lir flew to during their previous 300 years of banishment.

 The Tullynally Castle

-Henry Pakenham was the one who built this castle.
-It is sometimes referred to as the Pakenham hall Castle, too.
-It was home to the family of Pakenham; they were a royal family.
+Henry Pakenham built this castle, which is sometimes referred to as the Pakenham Hall Castle.
+It was home to the Pakenham family, a royal family.
 Henry Pakenham was a captain in the Parliamentary Dragoons.
-He received a large piece of land in which this castle was included.
+He received a large piece of land, which included this castle.

 The Significance of the Children of Lir Story

-No wonder all of those mentioned places are sites of attraction in Ireland.
-Not only are the places beautiful, but they’re also reminders of the immortal legends and myths of Ireland.
+It’s no wonder all of those mentioned places are popular tourist attractions in Ireland.
+Not only are they beautiful, but they also remind us of the immortal legends and myths of the Emerald Isle.

-In truth it doesn’t really matter how you interpret it.
-With each version of the Children of Lir, you get to witness some one’s interpretation of the tale that is tragic yet beautiful, sombre yet magical.
-Irish storytelling is all about bringing people together to share a few moments of wonder and that is what’s really important.
+In truth, it doesn’t matter how you interpret it.
+With each version of the Children of Lir, you can witness someone’s interpretation of the tragic yet beautiful tale, sombre yet magical.
+Irish storytelling is all about bringing people together to share a few moments of wonder, which is essential.

 More Mythical Irish Blogs: The Legend of Finn McCool | Origins of Halloween | Secrets of Irish Pookas | Myth of the Clurichaun